cedarcode/webauthn-ruby/README.md

 | fido-u2f | Yes |
 | none | Yes |

+NOTE: Be aware that it is up to you to do "trust path validation" (steps 15 and 16 in [Registering a new credential](https://www.w3.org/TR/webauthn/#registering-a-new-credential)) if that's a requirement of your Relying Party policy.
+The gem doesn't perform that validation for you right now.

 ## Testing Your Integration

 The Webauthn spec requires for data that is signed and authenticated.
 As a result, it can be difficult to create valid test authenticator data when testing your integration. webauthn-ruby exposes [WebAuthn::FakeClient](https://github.com/cedarcode/webauthn-ruby/blob/master/lib/webauthn/fake_client.rb) for you to use in your tests.
 Example usage can be found in [webauthn-ruby/spec/webauthn/authenticator_assertion_response_spec.rb](https://github.com/cedarcode/webauthn-ruby/blob/master/spec/webauthn/authenticator_assertion_response_spec.rb).